Astro photography Backcountry Off Trail Idaho Nikon Z9 PhaseOne Photography Rocky Mountains Sawtooths

 Successfully completing springtime photo-shoots in Idaho has been tough in 2023.
 Why?
 The weather has not been cooperating.

-Many of you are aware I like to have photo-shoots offer something that can be observed and considered in context.
-For example, I like exhibits to offer images for before and after comparison or shot on an equinox or solstice.
+Many of you are aware I like to have photo-shoots that offer something that can be observed and considered in context.
+For example, I like exhibits to offer images with before and after comparison or shot on an equinox or solstice.

 This year I wanted to capture an iconic peak at the summer solstice for sunset, under the night stars, and at sunrise.
 I chose McGowan Peak an icon of the Sawtooths as the subject.

 Why?
 McGowan is tough to capture in its most vivid possible state.
-In is north facing with other large peaks nearby.
-Therefore only the earliest of sunrises and latest of sunsets around the summer solstice provide the most compelling light.
+It is north facing with other large peaks nearby.
+Therefore, only the earliest of sunrises and latest of sunsets around the summer solstice provide the most compelling light.

 The plan is to photograph McGowan over a 9+ hour period on the same day.
 As planning (or luck) would have it there would also be a New Moon (0% moonlight) and the Belt of the Milky Way would be at its height of visibility.